pjaskulski/scans-and-transcriptions/README.md

 # scans_transcripts

 A simple scan and transcription viewer with the option of reading scans using the Gemini Pro 3 model (using this model via API is subject to a fee) and the ability to manually correct transcriptions.
 The application has the ability to prepare transcriptions for a series of files, but in addition, a script (to be run from the console) for reading the entire series of scans by the Gemini Pro 3 model has also been prepared.
-The Gemini API key should be saved in the .env file as the GEMINI_API_KEY environment variable.
+The Gemini API key should be stored in the `.env` file as the `GEMINI_API_KEY` environment variable (or in the `config/config.json` file under the `api_key` field).

-## Screenshots:
+## Screenshots and description:

 Application window with a visible enlargement of the fragment (magnifying glass):